AdobeDocs/experience-platform.en/help/segmentation/ui/edge-segmentation.md

 # Edge segmentation

-Edge segmentation is the ability to do segmentation on Platform near instantaneously, allowing segments to quickly and efficiently be evaluated.
+Edge segmentation is the ability to do segmentation on Platform instantaneously, allowing segments to quickly and efficiently be evaluated.

 ## Edge segmentation query types